-Updating Wireless, VPN and Outlook 2016/2013 on Windows after changing a NetID password
+Updating Wireless and Outlook 2016/2013 on Windows after changing a NetID password

 After you change your NetID password, some of your Northwestern services may become unavailable, depending on whether you set them up to save your password.
-Below are instructions to resolve issues relating to your wireless, VPN, and Outlook setups.
+Below are instructions to resolve issues relating to your wireless and Outlook setups.

 Updating your Northwestern wireless connection